benbraou/flex-layout-wiki/Custom-Breakpoints.md

   *  **gt-lg**,
   *  **xl**

+##### Extra Aliases

-* other custom aliases will not be available as selectors UNLESS the flex-layout directives classes are modified or **extended** with those additional custom selectors.
+Other custom aliases will not be available as selectors UNLESS the flex-layout directives classes are modified or **extended** with those additional custom selectors.

 > This is a known issue and the @angular core team is considering how to appropriate address such dynamic selector features.